Jérémy Morel: Lyon

 On 1 June 2015, Morel Joined Olympique Lyonnais on a three-year contract.

 On 13 April 2017, Morel pinched the ball from goalkeeper Fabri in the penalty area and tapped it into an empty net in the 84th minute for the final goal of Lyon's 2–1 home 2016–17 UEFA Europa League quarterfinal first-leg win against Beşiktaş; it was his first career competitive goal for Lyon and the first UEFA club competition goal of his club career, coming in his 33rd UEFA club competition match, having played 23 matches in the UEFA Champions League and 10 matches in the UEFA Europa League for both Marseille and Lyon.

 Rennes

 On 16 July 2019, Morel left Lyon upon the ending of his contract and joined Rennes on a one-year deal.

 Lorient

 In summer 2020, Morel rejoined his boyhood club FC Lorient on a free transfer, signing a one-year deal with an option for another year.
-Lorient are newly promoted to Ligue 1 after finishing top at the end of the 2019–20 Ligue 2 season.
+Lorient was newly promoted to Ligue 1 after finishing at the top at the end of the 2019–20 Ligue 2 season.
 He left Lorient on 26 August 2022, one of four players to do so that day, alongside Houboulang Mendes, Fabien Lemoine and Jérôme Hergault.